5 Tips for teaching social studies using interactive lessons (Blog image)

 3. Check for understanding with virtual reality lessons

+When creating social studies lesson plans, incorporating interactive lessons can transform the learning environment into an active classroom.
 Even as teaching transforms into a more facilitating role, students will still need some lecture-style lessons to clear up misconceptions and clarify the content for some learners.
 Nearpod allows the teacher to control the information on the student devices for a more personal presentation.
 This is great and seamless for virtual learning as well as the classroom.
+Whether you teach elementary, middle, or high school classes, focusing on historical events through interactive methods, such as VR, not only makes learning enjoyable but also helps students develop a deeper understanding of the material.

 Nearpod gives teachers the power to engage during the presentation with tools like Nearpod Virtual Reality (VR) Field Trips, PhET Simulation, and Sway.
 Nearpod has a virtual reality presentation collection that transports students out of the classroom and into social studies.
 Imagine the power of a lesson that ‘time-travels’ back to the Boston Tea Party when learning about the causes of the American Revolution.
 Now that is transformative learning!